 R. Sherman, Particulate Science and Technology Vol 25, p.
 37-57, 2007.
 Carbon Dioxide Snow Cleaning.
-A more recent update and has more refernences.
+An update and has more references.

 Dangwala, G Müller, D. Reschke, K Floettmann, and X Singer, “Effective removal of field-emitting sites from metallic surfaces by dry ice cleaning”, J. of Applied Physics 102, 044903 (2007).
 Cleaned RF resonating chambers.

 D. A. Chernoff and R. Sherman, J. Vac.
 Sci.
 Technol.
 Vol B 28, p.
-643 (2010) “Resurrecting dirty atomic force microscopy calibration standards” How to clean AFM samples, best shop note in JVST for 2010.
+643 (2010) “Resurrecting dirty atomic force microscopy calibration standards” How to clean AFM samples, Saw particle removal to 3 nanometers.
+No damage to step height standard.
+Best shop note in JVST for 2010.

 L. Zhu, P. Attard, and C. Neto, Reliable Measurements of Interfacial Slip by Colloid Probe Atomic Force Microscopy.
 II.
 Hydrodynamic Force Measurements, Langmuir 2011, 27, 6712–6719 To quote ”In the future, we suggest that the CO2 snow-jet cleaning procedure should be introduced in all force work.
 Therefore, particle contamination on the surface may explain the large slip lengths measured in some of our experiments”